 Dengue Fever is not going to go away!
 2017 was a terrible year and one which showed quite clearly that the authorities did not have a grip on the disease.
-However there are tentative signs that dengue might be loosening its grip on Sri Lanka.
-So far the numbers are down on 2016.
-The question is whether this is a temporary respite?
+However although there are tentative signs that dengue might be loosening its grip on Sri Lanka, the underlying trend is upwards!

 Recently Added: Cases per 000 of the population; see below